debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 ## WiFi

 Since a WIFI scan is always done within three seconds, there is no timeout parameter.
-Once the scan is done, the BSSIDs along with associated RSSI are sent via LoRaWAN&trade; the position calculation is done by the ThingPark X Location Engine in the geolocation backend.
+Once the scan is done, the BSSIDs along with associated RSSI are sent via LoRaWAN™ the position calculation is done by the ThingPark X Location Engine in the geolocation backend.

  The number of BSSID max that can be reported in a WIFI payload is:
 -   4 If the bit 12 of the *config_flags* parameter is reset